ihmeuw/cache-tree/README.md

 const cache = new CacheTree(['level_1', 'level_2', ..., 'level_n']);
 ```

+## Tests

+There are tests for each method in the API.
+Please see the tests for
+descriptions and expected behavior.

 ## LRU algorithm

 CacheTree implements a Least Recently Used cache replacement algorithm.